ibm-cloud-docs/key-protect/st-init-cli.md

 Now that you have created your instance and your admin identity, you can use them to create your master key.
 The master key, also known as HSM master key, is used to encrypt the service instance for key storage.
 It is a symmetric 256-bit AES key.
 With the master key, you take the ownership of the cloud HSM and own the root of trust that encrypts the entire hierarchy of encryption keys, including root keys and standard keys in the key management keystore.
 One service instance can have only one master key.
 If you delete the master key of the service instance, you can effectively crypto-shred all data that was encrypted with the keys that are managed in the service.

-Dedicated {{site.data.keyword.keymanagementserviceshort}} uses the process of "key spliting", in which a cryptographic key is split into multiple pieces to enhance security.
+Dedicated {{site.data.keyword.keymanagementserviceshort}} uses the process of "key splitting", in which a cryptographic key is split into multiple pieces to enhance security.
 At least `2` "keyshares" must be created, though more can be used depending on the use case.
 {: important}

 To generate the master key locally, issue the command on one of the three supported operating systems.